foxbits/ytm-to-statsfm/README.md

    - `--export` flag specifies to the script to execute the export step
    - `--import` flag specifies to the script to execute the import step (if both are specified, first the export is done, then the script waits for user input, then the import is done);
 2. The script will generate a CSV file (`output\\<your-file>.rich.doubt.validator.csv`) in the format described above and then it will wait for user input (RETURN key, do not press it!)
-3. The user (you) must open the CSV file and fill in, for all rows, the `your_choice` column with a valid number
+3. The script will automatically open the CSV file for you; you have to fill in, for all rows, the `your_choice` column with a valid number
-4. The user (you) must press the RETURN key in the script window; the script now will read back the CSV and validate the user's (your) choices
+4. The user (you) must press the RETURN key in the script window once you filled in all rows; the script now will read back the CSV and validate the user's (your) choices
    - make sure you have filled in the CSV correctly, otherwise there will be errors
    - make sure that the json file and the csv file are in the same directory (if running the script manually or on custom files / directories)
    - do not change the order of rows from the CSV; do not change the order of rows from the JSON; do not change the order of tracks from the JSON
 5. The script will generate:
-    - a new file `output\\<your-file>.rich.doubt.validated.json`, this file can be directly used as final ✅
+    - a new file `output\\ok\\<your-file>.rich.doubt.validated.json`, this file can be directly used as final ✅
-    - a new file `output\\<your-file>.rich.doubt.invalid.json`, containing items marked as not matched in the CSV - this file cannot be used as final ❌
+    - a new file `output\\errors\\<your-file>.rich.doubt.invalid.json`, containing items marked as not matched in the CSV - this file cannot be used as final ❌